 Electric cars, (or electric vehicles - EVs) are a sustainable mode of transport.
-They don't burn fossil fuels like internal combustion engine vehicles (ICEs).
+They don't burn fossil fuels like internal combustion engine vehicles (ICEs), and there are different types of electric vehicles.

 Instead, they rely on battery power, charging these batteries using the national grid.
 This means they produce zero exhaust emissions, making them one of the 'greenest' forms of transport.